Jean28518/libre-workspace/docs/source/modules/join_ad_clients.rst

 =======================

 - Make sure your clients server DNS is set to the IP of your Libre Workspace server.
+- Make sure the name of your Windows client is set properly (e.g., CLIENT1).
 - Run as Administrator in Windows PowerShell:

 .. code-block:: powershell